celsobenedetti/celsobenedetti/README.md

 ## 👋 Hi there!
 I'm Celso

-- 🚀 Software Engineering, Web Developmer
+- 🚀 Software Engineering, Web Developmer, DevOps
 - 🦉 I'm currently interested in Go
 - 🧙‍♂️ I'm curious about technology and love to learn new stuff